Michae1CC/aws-cdk-examples/route53-dnssec-enabled/README.md

 ```

 Obviously, if you're deploying this yourself, you will need to replace
-instances of the domain names I've used with your own.
+the domain names I've used with your own.
 Run

 ```bash
 npm install